Jean-André Peyssonnel

-Jean-André Peyssonnel (19 June 1694, Marseille – 24 December 1759, Saint-Bertrand, Guadeloupe) was a French physician and naturalist, known for his work in marine natural history.
+Jean-André Peyssonnel (19 June 1694, Marseille, Provence – 24 December 1759, Saint-Bertrand, Guadeloupe) was a French physician and naturalist, known for his work in marine natural history.

 Content is translated from the existing French Wikipedia article; see its history for attribution.

 Biography

 Peyssonnel undertook his education at the Oration College in Marseille, where he was very attentive to the history of science, and after he obtained the degree of doctor of medicine in 1718 from the University of Aix-en-Provence.
 After beginning his career as a naturalist, his debut as a physician came also in 1720 during the Great Plague of Marseille, where his devotion to the sick earned him an annual royal stipend.
 The closeness of the sea and his scientific curiosity pushed him towards research into marine "productions" like coral, sponges, and algae.

 The count Luigi Ferdinand Marsigli (1658-1730), the founder of the Institute of Bologna, initiated him into the study of natural history.
 He undertook several voyages along the Mediterranean Coast to study the attributes of coral.
 The Paris-based Académie des sciences named Peyssonnel as a correspondent in 1723, which he continued to serve as until his death.

 He went to North Africa in 1724, and composed his notes under the title Voyage dans les régions de Tunis et d'Algers, and drew an accompanying map, "Carte nouvelle des royaumes de Tunis et d’Alger" (1726).
 On his return to Marseille, he participated in the founding of the Académie de Marseille (1726).

 Named a royal physician to Guadeloupe in 1727, he soon became embroiled in some controversies over a presumed epidemic of leprosy spreading from enslaved Africans to French colonists.
 Although his local reputation suffered from his unpopular decision to send leprosy sufferers to La Désirade, a deserted island east of Guadeloupe, in an effort to keep the disease from spreading further.
 Some of his writings about leprosy were eventually published in England.

 Mostly he spent his time undertaking additional research related to his love of natural history.
 He composed a description of Guadeloupe's volcano, La Soufrière, and sent it to the Academy of Marseille in 1733.
 He continued correspondences with French men of science about various topics that interested him: hurricanes, sea sponges, madrepores, hot springs.